 This is probably one of the easier sustainable period products to start using because they’re really just like wearing a pair of underwear.

-I use my THINX underwear as a backup to my menstrual cup but depending on what you’re used to/comfortable with and your flow, you can also just use THINX underwear alone.
+I use my period underwear as a backup to my menstrual cup but depending on what you’re used to/comfortable with and your flow, you can also just use period underwear alone.
 There’s also no need to machine wash them separately — you can throw them in with the rest of your load using the cold water setting.
 The blood does not come out when you machine-wash them.
 (I know, I was nervous too, but nothing happened!
 The rest of my clothes have always come out perfectly clean.)
-THINX recommends hang/air-drying your underwear, which is more eco-friendly anyway.
+I’d recommend air drying the period underwear.

 What are Organic Pads?